 Lily is a Senior Editor at BizTech Magazine.
-She follows tech trends and the IT leaders who shape them — reporting on entrepreneurial business, security and thought leadership.
+She follows tech trends, thought leadership and data analytics.

 Ransomware attacks are on the rise.
 Despite IT leaders defensive efforts to combat this trend, there was a “33 percent increase in 2022,” according to cybersecurity technology maker Cybereason.
 The attacks have become so routine that Cybersecurity Ventures predicts “by 2031, they are expected to occur every 2 seconds” and carry a global cost of about $265 billion.
 With such statistics, businesses can assume it’s only a matter of time before they get hit — but that doesn’t mean they shouldn’t plan ahead.